latina-in-tech/lit-bot/README.md

 docker compose up --detach
 ```

-Once the Docker container is created and is running, the application is ready to be used.
+Once the Docker container/stack is created and is running, the application is ready to be used.

 [Go to index ↑](#index)